cyverse/irods-adm/README.md

 The bash script `dump-logs.sh` can be used to dump all of the errors from the CyVerse portion of the CyVerse grid.

+## Generating a report on data objects that need to be replicated

+The bash script `repl-report.sh` can be used to generate a report on the number and volume of data objects that need to be replicated.